theo2612/NewObsidian/docs/Certifications and courses/Security+/Flash cards.md

 The ISO / International Organization for Standardization 27001 standard focuses on the requirements for an Information Security Management System (ISMS)
 ## CSA CCM
 The CSA CCM / Cloud Security Alliance Cloud Controls Matrix provides documents for implementing and managing cloud-specific security controls.
+## Data encryption
+Data encryption ensures that information can be securely transmitted from a source to a destination.

+## Key Escrow
+Key Escrow is commonly used as a method of storing decryption keys with a trusted third-party.
+## Certificate Authority
+Certificate Authorities are used as a method of trusting a certificate.
+If a certificate has been signed by a trusted CA, then the certificate owner can also be trusted.
+## Perfect Forward Secrecy
+Perfect forward secrecy uses temporary encryption keys that change between sessions.
+This constant switching of keys makes it more difficult for a third-party to decrypt the data later.
+## Data in-transit, at-rest, in-use,
+- is the data moving from A to B across the network.
+- is the data doing nothing other than sitting in persistent storage
+- is the data currently in memory or being processed by a CPU on a device
+## OSINT
+OSINT/Open Source Intelligence describes the process of obtaining information from open sources, such as social media sites, corporate websites, online forums and other publicly available locations.
+## Partially known environment
+A Partially known environment text describes how much information the attacker knows about the test.
+The attacker may have access to some information about the test  but not all information is disclosed
+## Known environment
+A known environment test is performed when the attacker has complete details about the victim's systems and infrastructure
+## Passive Footprinting
+Passive Footprinting is the process of gathering information from publicly available sites, such as social media or corporate websites
+## Ping scan
+A ping scan is a type of network scan that can identify devices connected to the network.
+## Exfiltration
+Exfiltration describes the theft of data by an attacker
+## Active footprinting
+Active footprinting would show some evidence of data gathering.
+For example performing a ping scan or DNS query wouldn't exploit a vulnerability but it would show that someone was haghering information.
+## Invoice Scam
+Invoice scams attempt to take advantage of the miscommunication between different parts of the organization.
+Fake invoices are submitted by the attacker, and these invoices can sometime be incorrectly paid without going through the expected verification process.
+## Spear phishing
+Spear phishing is a directed attack that attempts to obtain private or personal information.
+## Watering hole attack
+A watering hole attack requires users to visit a central website or location.
+## Credential harvesting
+Credential harvesting attempts to transfer password files and authentication information from other computers.
+## VM escape
+A VM/Virtual Machine escape is a vulnerability that allows communication between separate VMs.
+## Containerization
+Containerization is an application deployment architecture that uses a self-contained group of application code and dependencies.
+Many separate containers run on a single system.
+## Service integration
+Service integration and Management/SIAM allows the integration of many different service providers into a single management system.
+This simplifies the application management and deployment process when using separate cloud providers
+## SDN
+SDN/Software defined networking separates the controlplane of networkign devices from the data plane.
+This allows for more automation and dynamic changes to the infrastructure.
+## DNS poisoning
+An attacker that gains access to a DNS/Domain Name System server can modify the configuration files and redirect users to a different website.
+Anyone using a different DNS server may not see any problems with connectivity to the original site
+## Bluejacking
+Bluejacking allows a third-party to send unsolicited messages to another device using Bluetooth.
+## Wireless Disassociation
+Wireless Disassociation would cause users on a wireless network to constantly disconnect.
+## DDOS
+DDOS/Distributed Denial of Service would attack a service from many different devices and cause the service to be unavailable
+## Authentication
+The process or proving who you say you are is authentication.
+## Accounting
+Accounting will document information regarding a users session, such as login time, data sent and received, files transferred and logout time.
+## Authorization
+The authorization process assigns users to resources.
+This process commonly occurs after the authentication process is complete.
+## Federation
+Federation provides a way to authenticate and authorize between two different organizations.

+# 1st pass - quickly answer what you know
+# 2nd pass -  eliminate wrong answers
+# 3rd pass -  only change for tangible reasons